IPGP/trm2rinex-docker-ovs/readme.md

 * 2024-09-07: Change the wine repository for https://gitlab.winehq.org/wine/wine.git
 * 2024-09-06: Change for `ConvertToRinex` v3.15

-## Installation

-This memo is about installing the `trm2rinex` software in a Docker container.
-The software is a Windows software, so it is run in a Wine environment.

-### Trimble official download pages
+## Trimble official download pages

-The needed software will be downloaded automatically when building the Docker. but here are the links for information:
+The necessary software will be downloaded automatically when building the Docker image.
+But here are the links for information:

 * [Main download page on Trimble support website](https://geospatial.trimble.com/en/support)
 * [Trimble RINEX Converter](https://trl.trimble.com/docushare/dsweb/Get/Document-1080499/Trimble%20Convert%20to%20Rinex%20-%204.0.1.9%20release%20notes.pdf)